Voice Mail (band): History

-Voicemail is a Dancehall, Reggae Fusion group that hails from the heart of Kingston in the beautiful island of Jamaica.
-The group have become synonymous with producing some of the best dance hits and boast a unique sound unlike any other in the island and the world.

-It was at a talent show in 1999 that five likeminded young men met and from there decided to put their musical talents together to form the boy band "Voicemail".
-The group then consisted of Robert Manning, Leonardo Grant (lead singer), Kevin Blair, Jerome Jackson and O’Neil Edwards who worked together until 2002.
-With the road to success seemingly distant both Robert and Leonardo grew weary at little to no progress and decided to leave the group.
+The five founding members met at a talent show in 1999, where they decided to form the boy band "Voicemail".
+The group then consisted of Robert Manning, Leonardo Grant (lead singer), Kevin Blair, Jerome Jackson and O’Neil Edwards.
+In 2002, both Robert and Leonardo decided to leave the group.

-The once Quintet now reduced to a Trio- Kevin, Jerome and O'Neil from the encouragement of others in the industry, family and close friends became even more determined to hold on to their dreams of success as they continued under the name Voicemail.
-It was from this sheer determination and commitment to practicing and owning their craft that they did their first recording as a Trio in 2003, a single called "Never Really Want to Let You Go" with popular radio disc jockey and producer Arif Cooper.
+The now-reduced group continued under the name Voicemail and did their first recording as a trio in 2003, a single called "Never Really Want to Let You Go" with radio disc jockey and producer Arif Cooper.

-Since then, the group have gone on to record with producers such as Tony Kelly, Robert Livingston and Danny Champagne.
-It was not until 2004, however that they would get their first local hit in "Weddy Time" featuring Delly Ranks and well known Jamaican dancer Bogle the single was produced by Danny Champagne.
-Riding on this success, they went on to record a string of singles with accompanying videos such as, "She Want It Harder", “Weddy Time”, "Ready To Party", and "Wacky Dip".
+Since then, the group has recorded with producers such as Tony Kelly, Robert Livingston and Danny Champagne.
+In 2004, they got their first local hit in "Weddy Time", featuring Delly Ranks and Jamaican dancer Bogle and produced by Danny Champagne.
+Following this success, they went on to record a collection of singles and accompanying videos such as "She Want It Harder", "Weddy Time", "Ready To Party", and "Wacky Dip".

-With their popularity steadily growing the group began performing at various events locally.
-Featuring at Spring Fest 2004, Fully Loaded and at Reggae Sumfest in 2004 and 2005.
-Voicemail by now had cemented their name in Jamaican Music history as the group to watch with their ever-evolving dance routines, permissive lyrics and keen fashion sense.
+The group began performing at various local events, featuring at Spring Fest 2004, Fully Loaded, and Reggae Sumfest in 2004 and 2005.
+Voicemail became known for their ever-evolving dance routines, permissive lyrics, and keen fashion sense.